alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 On the other hand it’s slow and produces low quality graphics.
 In particular the GDI doesn’t support [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing), and it doesn’t support [alpha channel transparency](https://en.wikipedia.org/wiki/Alpha_compositing), which are both strong reasons to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

 And unfortunately, also, the GDI doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.

 UTF-8 based text drawing is a must for leveraging the previous part’s discussion of how to use UTF-8 as the `char` based text encoding.
-Unfortunately this part got too long to cover that, but in the next part we’ll just write our own wrappers over GDI’s wide text drawing functions.
+Unfortunately this part got too long to cover the issues, so text drawing has to be postponed to the next part.
+Then we’ll just write our own wrappers over GDI’s UTF-16 based wide text drawing functions.

 [some figure]